hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 ![Screencapture of a CAD drawing of a long rectangular shape with holes cut out.](assets/music-design.png)

 These music box rolls are an example of using Cuttle to prototype: rather than building out an end-to-end MIDI-to-SVG pipeline (`midi2svg`!), I instead converted MIDI to note index coordinates in an external Julia script, and then plugged the output coordinates of that script into a Cuttle template.
 This allowed me to spend my development time easily tweaking print parameters (hole spacing, metadata engraving, roll pagination, etc) with immediate visual feedback.
-When I turn it into an end-to-end system in the future, I won't include Cuttle in the pipeline, and I knew that from the start, but it still made the development process easier and faster for me than I would have been without it.
+When I turn it into an end-to-end system in the future, I won't include Cuttle in the pipeline, and I knew that from the start, but it still made the development process easier and faster for me than it would have been otherwise.

 <p style="text-align:center">***</p>